‘Teen Mom 2’ Star Kailyn Lowry Admits To Having A ‘Love/Hate’ Relationship With Former Husband Javi Marroquin

 “[We] lived so different,” she explained.

-In addition to Marroquin being messy, Lowry said her ex-husband had completely different habits than she did and when it comes to the future, she is now afraid to live with a partner.
-That said, she did acknowledge that two of her recent exes, Dominique Potter and Chris Lopez, who she shares one-year-old son Lux with, were more helpful and cleanly when they were dating.
+In addition to Marroquin being messy, Lowry said her ex-husband had completely different habits than she did, and when it comes to the future, she is now afraid to live with a partner.
+That said, she did acknowledge that two of her recent exes, Dominique Potter and Chris Lopez, whom she shares 1-year-old son Lux with, were more helpful and clean when they were dating.

 Speaking of her fears about a future roommate, Lowry said that she doesn’t know if she could bring herself to welcome somebody into her home because she’s very used to living by herself.
 She’s also unsure if she wants to sign up to deal with someone else’s “nasty habits.”